Post-Traumatic Stress Disorder Clinic

 It is led by Dr Nick Grey, Consultant Clinical Psychologist and Associate Director of Psychological Professions.

-The clinic does NOT accept direct referrals and it does not offer treatments itself.
+The clinic does NOT accept referrals and it does not offer treatments itself.
 The clinic is embedded in established Sussex Partnership Foundation Trust (SPFT) services, where it evaluates the treatments offered for those with PTSD and Complex PTSD (C-PTSD).

 This page is separated into three sections for ease of reading.
 These sections are: About the Clinic, Info on PTSD and Complex PTSD, and Local Support.